22Sep

 We recently commissioned a study looking at the control that people feel over various aspects of their life, and how this impacts on their overall happiness: the Sunny Life Control Index.
 In the first of a series of articles informed by our research, we’re tackling some of the topics that participants noted as important to their overall feeling of happiness.
 Today, we’re taking on work, and more specifically, what we get out of it – money.
 Is money the key to happiness?

-In fact, there is a direct correlation between how much you earn and how happy you are in life overall.
-After all, earning more means you can take care of your everyday living costs comfortably, have a bit left over to enjoy the finer things in life, and be able to handle most of life’s inevitable curveballs without too much fuss or strain.
+After all, earning more means you can take care of your everyday living costs comfortably, have a bit left over to enjoy the finer things in life and be able to handle most of life’s inevitable curveballs without too much fuss or strain.
 What more could you want?

 Well, quite a bit, as it happens.
 Our study shows that the point at which your income makes you happier appears to peak when you make around £50 – £70k a year*.
-Beyond that, while the extra money is obviously still a very nice thing to have, the effect it has on your happiness overall is less significant, meaning money isn’t the only key to happiness.
+Beyond that, while the extra money is still a very nice thing to have, the effect it has on your happiness overall is less significant, meaning money isn’t the only key to happiness.

-Your family
+1. Your family

 Happy family key to happiness